Communications in the Isle of Man: Television

-There is no island-specific television service.
+There is no Island-specific television service.
 Local transmitters retransmit UK Freeview broadcasts.
 The BBC region is BBC North West and the ITV region is Granada Television.

 Many television services are available by satellite, such as Sky, and Freesat from the Astra 2/Eurobird 1 group, as well as services from a range of other satellites around Europe such as Astra 1 and Hot Bird.

 Manx ViaSat-IOM, ManSat, Telesat-IOM companies uses the first communications satellite ViaSat-1 that launched in 2011 and positioned at the Isle of Man registered 115.1 degrees West longitude geostationary orbit point.
 In some areas, terrestrial television directly from the United Kingdom or Republic of Ireland can also be received.

 Analogue television transmission ceased between 2008 and 2009, when limited local transmission of digital terrestrial television commenced.
 The UK's television licence regime extends to the island.

-There is no island-specific opt-out of the BBC regional news programme North West Tonight, in the way that the Channel Islands get their own version of Spotlight.
+There is no Island-specific opt-out of the BBC regional news programme North West Tonight, in the way that the Channel Islands get their own version of Spotlight.

-Television was first received on the Isle of Man from the Holme Moss transmitter which started broadcasting BBC Television (later BBC One) from 12 October 1951.
-Signals from Holme Moss were easily received on the Isle of Man.
+Television was first received in the Isle of Man from the Holme Moss transmitter which started broadcasting BBC Television (later BBC One) from 12 October 1951.
+Signals from Holme Moss were easily received in the Isle of Man.

 ITV television has been available on parts of the east of the Isle of Man on 3 May 1956 when Granada Television (and ABC Television from 5 May 1956 to 28 July 1968) transmissions started from the Winter Hill transmitting station, and to parts of the west of the island on 31 October 1959 from the Black Mountain transmitting station in Northern Ireland which broadcasts Ulster Television.
-Parts of the north of the island received Border Television since 1 September 1961, initially directly from the Caldbeck transmitting station in Cumberland (later became Cumbria from 1974).
+Parts of the north of the Island received Border Television since 1 September 1961, initially directly from the Caldbeck transmitting station in Cumberland (later became Cumbria from 1974).
 On 26 March 1965, Border Television commenced relay of their signal through a local transmitter on Richmond Hill, 542 ft above sea level and 3 mi from the centre of Douglas.
 The site allowed reliable reception of the Caldbeck signal, which is rebroadcast on a different frequency.
 The 200 ft high transmission tower was re-sited from London, where it had been used for early ITV transmissions.
 Richmond Hill was decommissioned after the close of 405-line broadcasts, although the 200 ft tower remained in use for radio with Manx Radio transmitting on 96.9 MHz and then 97.3 MHz until 1989.
 Manx Radio moved their FM service to the Carnane site and the frequency changed to the current 97.2 MHz.

 The television broadcasts are now transmitted from a 195 ft high transmitter on a hill to the south of Douglas.
 The transmitter is operated by Arqiva and is directly fed using a fibre optic cable.
-There are further sub-relay transmitters across the island.
+There are further sub-relay transmitters across the Island.
 Following a realignment of ITV regional services and the digital switchover, the Douglas relay switched ITV broadcasts to Granada Television on Thursday 17 July 2009.